Bassanthossamxx/CSV-Manager-with-Python-Tkinter/README.md

 # CSV File Manager Documentation

 ## Overview
-The CSV File Manager is a GUI application built with tkinter that provides a user-friendly interface for managing CSV files.
-This application allows users to view, edit, search, sort, and filter CSV data through an intuitive graphical interface.
+The CSV File Manager is a simple GUI application built with tkinter that provides basic functionality for managing CSV files.
+The application allows users to view and modify CSV data through an intuitive graphical interface.

 ## Features
 - Display CSV data in a table format
+- Add new rows to the CSV file
+- Edit existing rows
-- Add, edit, and delete rows
+- Delete selected rows
-- Search through data
-- Sort data by columns
-- Filter data based on specific criteria

 ## Dependencies
 - Python 3.x